rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

    A pixel is part of an object perimeter if its value is one and there is at least one zero-valued pixel in its neighborhood.

-   By default the neighborhood of a pixel is 4 nearest pixels, but if `n` is set to 8 the 8 nearest pixels will be considered.
+   By default, the neighborhood of a pixel is 4 nearest pixels, but if `n` is set to 8, the 8 nearest pixels will be considered.

    :param bw: A black-and-white image.
    :type bw: array_like
    :param n: Connectivity.
 Must be 4 or 8.
-Default is 8.
+Default is 4.
    :type n: int, optional

-   :returns: A boolean image.
+   :returns: **perim** -- A boolean image.
-   :rtype: perim (array_like)
+   :rtype: array_like